Daisy0419/Telescope-Searching-Problem/README.md

 make -j
 ```

-This produces two binaries in build/.
-The only difference between them is the main program:
+This produces two binaries in `build/`.
+The only difference between them is the `main` function:
-- **ts** — built from src/main.cpp.
-Entry point for batch experiments used in the paper, invoked by the Python scripts in results/.
+- **ts** — built from `src/main.cpp`.
+Entry point for batch experiments used in the paper, invoked by the Python scripts in `r`esults/`.
-- **op** — built from src/main_custom.cpp.
+- **op** — built from `src/main_custom.cpp`.
 Entry point for single-case runs, one algorithm on one (skymap, budget, slewrate) instance.

 ---